haiquangtran/Programming-Notes/azure.md

     - functions are hosted in an execution context called a function app.
     - You define function apps to logically group and structure your functions and compute resource in Azure.
     - **Must be linked to a storage account**
+    - Request parameter name
+      - This setting is a string that represents the name of the parameter that contains the information about an incoming HTTP request.
+      - By default, the name of the parameter is req.
 - **Securing HTTP triggers**
   - By default, it's set to "Function" which requires a API key
+    - The scope of the function key is that they are specific to a function
   - It can also be set to "Admin" to use a global "master" key
+    - The scope of the Admin/Host key is that they apply to all functions inside the function app.
   - Can be anonymous to indicate no key is required.
   - You can also change the authorization level through the function properties after creation.
   - Since we specified "Function" when we created this function, we will need to supply the key when we send the HTTP request.